 In order to answer the opening question, we need to expand the common idea of copywriting: fashion doesn’t usually give us the chance to just “write an ad”.
 Which makes sense: rational messages are of little use in communicating such a visual product.

 And yet, a copywriter will be needed, as long as we look at copywriting from a broader point of view.
-Not just the ad, but the words and concepts than can help the brand stand out.
+Not just the ad, but the words and concepts that can help the brand stand out.

-Hidden words: fashion narratives
+Hidden words: fashion narratives and copywriting

 One trend we’ve been seeing in the last years is that of fashion brands trying to establish narratives.
 These underlying structures link different campaign subjects and offer a deeper perspective for the audience to explore.
 Some bright examples of this tendency come from the work of Alessandro Michele for Gucci, or from the latest creative ventures of Balenciaga.